micro/network/README.md

 defeats the purpose of our goals) it would be impossible to perform such coordination at scale.
 Because of this the system we develop will have to be self governing.

-The micro network will include self governance driven through automation.
+The Micro network will include self governance driven through automation.
 No humans will be involved in commanding the placement of services or have the ability to shut them down.
 The governance mechanism for all services and the network itself will be in code, it will be a service running on the network itself.
 It will also be an open source service anyone can see the code for and contribute to.